Volunteering at Danbury Hospital

 How is my volunteer placement decided?

-After the initial open house/orientation, you will be given an opportunity to meet with the Manager of Volunteer Services or a designee to discuss your interests.
+After the initial open house/orientation, you will be given an opportunity to meet with the Manager or Coordinator of Volunteer Services or a designee to discuss your interests.
 It is very helpful to be aware of your scheduling conflicts and areas of interest for volunteering.
 Volunteer placements require a regular block of time every week.

 How long does it take to become a volunteer?